fmozafari/twitter_sentiment_classification/README.md

 ## Folder structure of project
 ```
 .
-├── baseline_models        # This folder contains the implementation of RLR and SVM models as our baselines
 ├── data                   # This folder includes twitter datasets and glove dataset
 ├── data_preprocessing     # Functions for reading data, preprocessing, generating data from glove embedding matrix, and loading data
 ├── generated_parameters   # This folder includes generated checkpoints from training of models
 ├── models                 # This folder includes the implementation of neural network models
 ├── paths                  # json file to specify relative paths
 ├── results                # This folder consists of .csv result file for submitting to crowdAI
+├── train_models        # This folder contains the implementation of training LSTM, CNN, and GRU models
 ├── README.md              # README file
 ├── run.py                 # Script for running the best model and creating result file
 └── train_predict.py       # This file generate and load data, train the desired model, and finally generate prediction for test data